Halls Creek, Western Australia: Indigenous population

 In the 2016 Census, there were 1,546 people in Halls Creek.
 Aboriginal and Torres Strait Islander people made up 66.9% of the population.

-It is home to the Indigenous Djaru and Gija peoples as well as some Tjurabalan peoples from the desert to the south of the town.
+It is home to the Indigenous Djaru and Gija peoples, as well as some Tjurabalan peoples from the desert to the south of the town.
 Indigenous people have lived in the region for at least 30,000 years.
 "Aboriginal people in Halls Creek are predominantly Jaru and Kija peoples.
-Many residents celebrate both Jaru and Kija heritage. there are also significant numbers of Gooniyandi people from further east, Walmajarri from the south-east and Kukatja people originally from the desert country to the south.
-Over the years other Aboriginal people from nearby groups have moved to Halls Creek.
+Many residents celebrate both Jaru and Kija heritage.
+There are also significant numbers of Gooniyandi people from further east, Walmajarri from the south-east and Kukatja people originally from the desert country to the south.
+Over the years, other Aboriginal people from nearby groups have moved to Halls Creek.
 These include the Gurindji and the Walpiri from the east, the Ngardi from the south-east and Malngin from the north-east."

 Climate

 Halls Creek has a warm semi-arid climate (BSh according to the Köppen climate classification) with a dry season and a wet season.
-The temperature is warm year-round, with July, the coolest month, having an average high of 27.2 C and an average low of 12.6 C. November has the highest average high of 38.3 C, while December has the highest average low at 24.7 C. The highest temperature ever recorded was 45.0 C on the 8th November 1988 and the lowest recorded temperature was 0.2 C on the 18th July 1945.
-Halls Creek has never recorded a temperature below freezing point.
+The temperature is warm year-round, with July, the coolest month, having an average high of 27.2 C and an average low of 12.6 C. November has the highest average high of 38.3 C, while December has the highest average low at 24.7 C. The highest temperature ever recorded was 45.0 C on 8 November 1988, and the lowest recorded temperature was 0.2 C on 18 July 1945.
+Halls Creek has never recorded a temperature below the freezing point.